CogNet Site License Fee Structure

 - Brochures, sent in quantities of 25

-We have migrated three years of historial usage statistics from the old version of CogNet to the new one.
-Statistics from 2013 through 2015 are now accessible along with the 2016 year-to-date statistics.
+We have migrated three years of historial usage statistics from the old CogNet platform to the new one.
+Statistics from 2013 and on are now available.
 These statistics support Release 4 of the COUNTER Code of Practice by providing HTML, XML, and CSV versions of the Journal Report 1 and Book Report 1.

 Administrators can log in and access the reports at cognet.mit.edu/librarians/counter.